End-to-end flow

 banksarray ({ "banks": [] }). -

-reward_createdwithin a second of an eligible purchase, which is the foundation of live “your Cashback is on its way” animations. - Post-onboarding transactions (mandatory): the daily batch of newly settled transactions (cleared card transactions, direct debits, and bank transfers), transferred to Paylead every day.
+reward_createdwithin a second of an eligible purchase, which is the foundation of live “your Cashback is on its way” animations. - Daily sharing (mandatory): the daily batch of newly settled transactions (cleared card transactions, direct debits, and bank transfers), transferred to Paylead every day.

 POST /consumers/{consumer_id}/transactions.
 Historical sharing uses its own endpoint, POST /consumers/{consumer_id}/transactions/history.Push vs Pull.
 By default, the Program pushes through the Transaction Hub.
 The Transaction Fetch Hub is the alternative where Paylead pulls: a bespoke, per-bank service scoped during the build phase of the integration.
 The three flows above apply in either mechanism.